zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

        https://gateway-host:gateway-port/api/v1/sysviewlpr1/...
        ```

-    * If a customer system administrator sets the service ID to vantageprod1, the service URL in the API ML Gateway address psace appears as:
+    * If a customer system administrator sets the service ID to `vantageprod1`, the service URL in the API ML Gateway address space appears as:
        ```
        http://gateway:port/api/v1/vantageprod1/endpoint1/...
        ```
 * **title** (XML Path: /instance/metadata/apiml.service.title)

-  specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
+  This parameter specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
   This value is displayed in the API Catalog when a specific API service instance is selected.
   This parameter can be externalized and set by the customer system administrator.